realadammatthew/hire-adam-steinberger/src/content/services/ai-expert.md

 Let’s explore how AI can transform your operations, improve efficiency, and give you a strategic advantage.

-**Serving Greenville and the entire Upstate Region with expert AI consulting and development services.**
+**Serving Greenville and the entire Upstate Region with expert AI architecture and development services.**